Understanding Transfer Learning for Deep Learning

 The most popular application of this form of transfer learning is deep learning.

-Neural networks, on the other hand, have the ability to learn which features are critical and which aren’t.
-Even for complicated tasks that would otherwise necessitate a lot of human effort, a representation learning algorithm can find a decent combination of characteristics in a short amount of time.
+Neural networks can learn which features are important and which are not.
+For complex tasks that require much human effort, a representation learning algorithm can quickly find a good combination of features.

 Models That Have Been Pre-Trained

-There are a number of popular pre-trained machine learning models available.
-The Inception-v3 model, which was developed for the ImageNet “Large Visual Recognition Challenge,” is one of them.”
+One of the popular pre-trained machine learning models available is the Inception-v3 model, developed for the ImageNet “Large Visual Recognition Challenge.”
 Participants in this challenge had to categorize pictures into 1,000 subcategories such as “zebra,” “Dalmatian,” and “dishwasher.”

 Code Implementation of Transfer Learning with Python